victronenergy/venus-html5-app/README.md

 #### 2.7.2 Run deploy script

 In the project main folder run `./bin/deploy.sh <ip>` where ip is the target device's IP.
 The script also accepts an additional
 `--user|-u` param that defines the user for the deployment connection.
 This defaults to `root`.
 You will also need a password to connect to the device.
-To set the password, navigate to the `Venus Remote Console` -> `Settings` -> `General`.
+To set the password, navigate to the `Venus Remote Console` -> `Settings` -> `General -> Set root password`.

 The deploy script also bundles the app.
 Note that the script assumes that it's run from the root folder of the application.